devicehive/devicehive-docker/k8s/devicehive/README.md

 Default DeviceHive admin user has name `dhadmin` and password `dhadmin_#911`.

 ### Service endpoints
 Table below lists endpoints where you can find various DeviceHive services.
-If `proxy.ingress` set to `true`, replace *localhost* with hostname(s) used in `proxy.ingress.hosts` parameter.
+If `ingress` set to `true`, replace *localhost* with hostname(s) used in `ingress.hosts` parameter.

 | Service              | URL                               | Notes                        |
 |----------------------|-----------------------------------|------------------------------|